 Raised in a strict Presbyterian household, and coming from a line of missionaries, the Dulles brothers, particularly Foster, brought to the Eisenhower administration an unbending rigid binary Calvinist worldview that saw the world as divided into good and evil forces—the evil forces, of course, being the ‘godless’ communists which he saw in every social justice struggle, regardless of where in the world they were situated.

 Further, as Stephen Kinzer, author of ‘The Brothers’ and Ambrose and Brinkley’s ‘Rise to Globalism’ have pointed out, Foster embodied that hubristic value system we saw with Wilson that saw religion and the ‘American way’ as interchangeable: ‘America’ was the religion—and remains so to this day—that other peoples of the world aspired to be.

 His inability to grasp nuances and factor in such things as decolonisation meant that he, his brother and other like-minded persons saw communists and communist influences in many places where there clearly weren’t.
 This, along with corporate capitalist interests, led them to overthrow or have murdered a number of democratically elected leaders—such as the president of Iran and the Prime Minister of the Congo—install pliant but brutally repressive and/or corrupt leaders and set in motion cycles of dispossession and destabilising violence that continue to this very day.

-Editor’s Note: In Part Two of this piece, columnist Corey Gilkes will look at the supposed implications of an apocalyptic vision in the evangelical faiths.
+Editor’s Note: Click HERE for Part Two as columnist Corey Gilkes looks at the supposed implications of an apocalyptic vision in the evangelical faiths.